 Zip Code Range field allows you to query for contacts within a mile range of a specific zip code.
 Drag the Zip Code Range field to the workspace, then select a Mile range from 5 to 100 miles (in 5 mile increments).
 Enter a single 5-digit Zip Code in the Value field.

 To search within a range of multiple zip codes, use the OR condition type and group the Zip Code Range queries together.

 ***Zip Code Range in 11.2 and up

 While most fields require you to enter a value, the Date: Month of, Subscription Format, and Tracking Event Type fields provide a list of options based on the values allowed for the default fields.

-Plain Auto is the default format when you import subscribers to a list and do not define the Subscriber selected format.
-It acts the same as Plain Text when sending a campaign, but is used to differentiate between subscribers that have chosen to receive Plain Text versus subscribers who have not selected a preferred format.
-When segmenting based on Format, if you want to find all subscribers who will receive Plain Text messages, create a condition that checks for Subscription Format IN Plain Auto, Plain Text.
+Plain Auto is the default format when you import contacts to a list and do not define the contact selected format.
+It acts the same as Plain Text when sending a campaign, but is used to differentiate between contacts that have chosen to receive Plain Text versus contacts who have not selected a preferred format.
+When segmenting based on Format, if you want to find all contacts who will receive Plain Text messages, create a condition that checks for Subscription Format IN Plain Auto, Plain Text.

 Subscription Format options include:

 |Plain Auto||0||Default subscription format, Sends Plain Text message|

 Tracking Event Type

 Tracking Event Type options include: